 The Residential Hall computing network (ResNet) is managed by Apogee Telecom.
 Prior to using My-ResNet, students must set-up an Apogee account.
 This can be done prior to coming to campus or when you arrive in your residential hall.

-If you forget your network cable when you arrive on campus, you can purchase a standard 25’ network cable at the Ithaca College Bookstore.
+Apogee offered both wired and wireless internet connections in the residence halls.
+If you forgot to bring a network cable to campus, you can purchase a standard 25’ network cable at the Ithaca College Bookstore.

 Ithaca College has three wireless networks, accessible from various locations around campus: My-ResNet, ICAirnet and ICAirnet-Secure.
 The My-ResNet wireless network is available in all academic, administrative, and residential buildings.
 ICAirnet and ICAirnet-Secure are only available in academic and administrative buildings.
 ITS manages wireless in academic and administrative areas, while Apogee manages wireless in the residence halls.